 How Do You Go About Mold Removal?

-That’s why you should always contact a professional like CCS cleaning and restoration for mold testing and the removal of mold and mildew.
+That’s why you should always contact CCS Cleaning & Restoration for mold testing and the removal of mold and mildew.
 Our mold removal process is thorough as can be:

-● We will remove and dispose of any and all mold-ridden materials.
 If, say, a patch of carpet is too mold-ridden to save, we’ll rip it out and dispose of it.
+No project is too big or small.
 How’s that for great service?